 10. Listen to Your Body

 Perhaps most important of all on this list is listening to your body.
 It’s incredible what kind of wisdom you can find inside if you just slow down for a few breaths and pay attention to what your body is trying to tell you.
-She will often know exactly what you need to do to bring yourself back into balance after the holiday season.
+You will often know exactly what you need to do to bring yourself back into balance after the holiday season.

 Honourable Mention: Practice Restorative Yoga